Dr Helen Street

 _______________________________________________________________________

-Dr Helen Street is an applied social psychologist with a passion for wellbeing in education.
+Dr Helen Street has an extensive background in social Psychology with a passion for wellbeing in education.
 She presents seminars and workshops for schools (Helen.Street@uwa.edu.au).
 Helen is also chair of The Positive Schools Conferences (positiveschools.com.au) launching this month Australia-wide.